 Surfaces with varying terrain can introduce inconsistencies to optical satellite images through irradiance and bidirectional reflectance distribution function (BRDF) effects.
 For example, slopes facing the sun appear brighter compared with those facing away from the sun.
 Likewise, many surfaces on Earth are anisotropic in nature, so the signal picked up by a satellite sensor may differ depending on the sensor’s position.

-These need to be reduced or removed to ensure the data is consistent and can be compared over time.
+These inconsistencies need to be reduced or removed to ensure the data can be compared over time.

 What this product offers